 Whether you’re an enthusiastic part of an Oscar betting pool or don’t even plan on watching the 90th Academy Awards, the allure of a themed drink is pretty strong, and these tipples inspired by each Best Picture nominee are all worthy contenders.
 Mix some up, maybe put out a few movie-themed snacks to go with, and even the Hollywood haters will be happy.
+(If you’re coming to this late, fear not—we also have new 2019 Oscars drink options!)

 Note: While some of these don’t make a lot of sense to people who haven’t seen the films, there are only the mildest of spoilers below—still, proceed with caution if you don’t like to know any details before you’ve seen a movie for yourself.